lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### ENTR

-description: Entr is a utility for running arbitrary commands when files change.
+Utility for **running arbitrary commands when files change**.
 It is designed to run arbitrary commands whenever files change in a specified directory.

 ```bash